-- Launch a European strategy for a better internet for children that aims to give children the digital skills and tools they need to fully and safely benefit from being online (see action 36).
+- Launched a European strategy for a better internet for children that aims to give children the digital skills and tools they need to fully and safely benefit from being online (action 36).

-- Launch a benchmarking exercise of safer internet policies and action across Europe including an analysis of the current resources used for these activities and their breakdown between the Commission and Member States
+- Launched a benchmarking exercise of safer internet policies and action across Europe including an analysis of the current resources used for these activities and their breakdown between the Commission and Member States

 - Online safety in schools: European Schoolnet (EUN) – co-ordinator of INSAFE network, co-funded by the Safer Internet Programme, launched on Safer Internet Day 2012 the "eSafety label project" to provide Online safety support and accreditation for European schools.
 This is a multi-stakeholder project coordinated by EUN and involving a number of leading companies (Kaspersky Labs, Liberty Global, Microsoft, Telefonica) and European Education Ministries and educational organisations in Austria, Belgium-Flanders, Estonia Italy, Spain and Portugal). www.esafetylabel.eu.

 - The DAE implementation study undertaken by the Commission monitors the progress of Member States on this action, see here for the latest information available.

 What will the Commission do in 2014?

 - Continue to monitor the implementation of this action by the Member States.

 - Continue to support the Safer Internet Centres established in all Member States and that run hotlines, awareness centres and helplines (see action 36).